- Departments & Programs

 - News & Events

-The JAO or the Chair may also request that a representative of the College department through which the student organization is recognized attend the hearing to provide information about the structure and operation of the organization appearing before the Committee.
+The CSA or the Chair may also request that a representative of the College department through which the student organization is recognized attend the hearing to provide information about the structure and operation of the organization appearing before the Committee.

-In cases where a student organization may have violated a departmental standard or regulation, the department head responsible for oversight of the organization will consult with the JAO but will normally be responsible for addressing the matter according to normal departmental practice.
+In cases where a student organization may have violated a departmental standard or regulation, the department head responsible for oversight of the organization will consult with the CSA but will normally be responsible for addressing the matter according to normal departmental practice.
 Such violations of departmental standards, however, may be referred to the organizational adjudication process.
-Where the behavior in question may also have violated a College Standard of Conduct, the matter will be referred to the JAO and the organizational adjudication process for investigation and adjudication.
+Where the behavior in question may also have violated a College Standard of Conduct, the matter will be referred to the CSA and the organizational adjudication process for investigation and adjudication.

 Where information concerning a student organization would result in a warning, reprimand or no more than a short period of College or alcohol probation, the organization will be provided with notice and an opportunity to meet with a hearing officer to discuss the report.
 Outcomes at this level may include an appropriate sanction up to several weeks of probation and/or required educational sanctions.
 In such cases, the decision of the hearing officer shall be final (except for the organization's right to request review).